Mishkanian/PyBer_Analysis/README.md

 ![basic_info](https://github.com/Mishkanian/PyBer_Analysis/blob/main/analysis/pyber_basic_info.png)

 ### Urban Cities
 The majority of PyBer's customers and drivers are located in Urban cities.
-As illustrated in the pie chart below, **these areas account for 62.7% of the total fares.** It is found that Urban cities have *thirty times* more drivers than Rural cities.
+As illustrated in the chart below, **these areas account for 62.7% of the total fares.** It is found that Urban cities have *thirty times* more drivers than Rural cities.
 However, due to the excess supply of drivers in Urban cities, the **average fare per driver is only $16.57**, which is the lowest of any market.

 ![pie_chart_fares](https://github.com/Mishkanian/PyBer_Analysis/blob/main/analysis/Fig5.png)